pjdohertygis/SARCOP/README.md

-# Wide Area Search Template
+# Wide Area Search Templates
 (Formerly known as SARandFirstResponderSurvey)
 This is a GitHub page for recording and resolving issues related to the Wide Area Search Templates for waypoints (points), tracklogs (lines), and assignments / incident areas (polygons).
 It includes a Survey123 zip file that you can download and use as a template to deploy a field application for recording the location of human interactions, hazards, damage surveys, and operation support.